Nooberieno/jura/README.md

 You should now be able to replicate the usage.

 # Installation Guide Arch Linux
-jura is availlable on the aur as jura
+jura is availlable on the AUR as jura

 You can also follow the regular installation